pwittchen/interview-questions/google-developer.md

 - verify if a given string containing different types of parenthesis is balanced
 - Find path from point A to B in a maze
 - reverse a linked list
+- find two numbers on the list which equals to a given value

 References
 ----------